flukehan/MixERP/Readme.txt

 Setup.resx
 -System resource.
--Resource keys: use ProperCasing.
+-Resource keys: ProperCase.

 ScrudResource.resx
 -PostgreSQL columns are stored as resource keys.
 These are used on dynamically generated forms and reports.
--Resource keys: use lowercase_underscore_separator.
+-Resource keys: lowercase_with_underscore_separator.

 -------------------------------------------------------------------------------------------------------------------------------------------------